 Crizal Nonglare Treatments: Crizal lenses use a patented process in which molecules are bonded to the lens material in an ionized chamber.
 This bonding process is applied in many layers such as the quartz layer, which adds a glass-like surface to the lens.
-Crizal lenses repel and protect against UV light, dust, particulates, oil, and water and come with an unlimited free 2 year replacement warranty against any type of damage or scratching.
+Crizal lenses repel and protect against UV light, dust, particulates, oil, and water and come with an unlimited free 2-year replacement warranty against any type of damage or scratching.

 Blue Light Protection: All non-glare treatments can have pigments added to them that protect and filter high energy visible (HEV) blue light.
 This wavelength of light is produced by electronic devices such as cell phones, tablets, and computers.
 HEV light is associated with digital eye strain and is linked to an increased risk for macular degeneration.

-Lens coatings are a great way to customize your glasses and ensure a high quality lens that provides clear vision.
+Lens coatings are a great way to customize your glasses and ensure a high-quality lens that provides clear vision.

 UV rays from the sun have been linked to damaged eyes and an increased risk for eye diseases.
 Including protection in your prescription lenses protects your eyes from this daily threat!

-Transition Lenses: Transition lenses have a patented formula of molecules added to the lens material that automatically darken when exposed to direct sunlight.
+Transition Lenses: Transition lenses have a patented formula of molecules added to the lens material that automatically darkens when exposed to direct sunlight.
 When outside on a sunny day, they achieve 99.99% UV protection along with the darkness one would expect from sunglasses.
 Modern transition lenses are also perfectly clear when indoors or at night.

 Polarized Lenses: This is the industry standard for sun protection.
 Polarized lenses are unique in that they have a glare filter that is bonded inside the lens to filter all glare that is reflected towards the wearer.
-It is what fisherman wear to see through the reflective surface of water and what drivers use to not be blinded by glare from the road and windshields of fellow motorists.
+It is what fishermen wear to see through the reflective surface of the water and what drivers use to not be blinded by glare from the road and windshields of fellow motorists.
 While polarized lenses offer 100% UV protection and will always stay the same color, they are not suitable for indoor or nighttime usage.

 There are many different options that fall within the Transitions and Polarized families of lenses.
 Our opticians can demonstrate these options and help you find the right choice for your glasses.

-The Eye Doctors’ Prescription Glasses
+True Eye Experts’ Prescription Glasses

 It is a great time to be an eyeglass wearer.
 Our expert team of opticians is here for you to help in the process of selecting the perfect lenses for your prescription glasses.
 We strive to give you the utmost quality in vision and want your glasses to serve you in all aspects of your life.
 Call or stop by our office for a free eyewear consultation and learn what you’ve been missing.